tonio-lora/scenario-based-labs/Retail-2020/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

   - Stream Analytics queries the forwarded event data and aggregates to **Power BI** to display a real-time dashboard of user activity.

-- Advanced analytics and ML model training:
+- Advanced Analytics and ML model training:

   - **Azure Synapse Analytics** is used to generate a set of offline calculations based on user events to create implicit ratings and associations used to drive new and current user recommendations.